 View this post on Instagram

-Lightopia has found a new home!
-Chiswick House clearly wasn’t grand enough, and so they’ve moved into a palace.
+Lightopia started life at Chiswick House, but it clearly wasn’t grand enough, so they moved into a palace.
 Crystal Palace to be precise.

 Hopefully they'll light up the dinosaurs too..